Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Related Work

 \section{Related Work}

-\textbf{SBIR.} The task of Sketch-Based Image Retrieval (SBIR) aims at retrieving the images that are of similar semantic meaning as the query sketch.
+\textbf{SBIR.} Sketch-Based Image Retrieval (SBIR) aims to retrieve similar semantic meaning images as the query sketch.
 A typical solution is to learn a shared embedding space for both sketches and images.
 Such a common space facilitates the ranking of similarity of sketches and images.
-Previous methods \cite{lowe1999object,dalal2005histograms,hu2010gradient,saavedra2014sketch} employed the hand-craft sketch features to represent the sketches.
-Recent deep learning based architectures enable the cross-domain learning in an end-to-end manner \cite{wang2015sketch,yu2016sketch,yu2017sketch,song2017deep}.
-To accelerate the retrieval in a large-scale dataset, hashing based models \cite{liu2017deep,shen2018zero,zhang2018generative,yelamarthi2018zero} have also been studied.
+Previous methods transfer photos into sketch-tokens and then extract hand-craft sketch features\ \citep{lowe1999object,dalal2005histograms,hu2010gradient,saavedra2014sketch} or deep features\ \citep{wang2015sketch,yu2016sketch,yu2017sketch,song2017deep,liu2017deep} to represent the sketches.
+Recent deep learning based architectures \citep{zhang2018generative,lin2019tc,pandey2020stacked,li2019bi} enable cross-domain learning in an end-to-end manner.
+To accelerate the retrieval in a large-scale dataset, hashing based models\ \citep{liu2017deep,shen2018zero,zhang2018generative,yelamarthi2018zero} have also been studied.

-\textbf{Feature embedding.} Representation learning is studied in computer vision community \cite{he2016deep,xie2017aggregated,huang2017densely,hu2017squeeze,szegedy2015going,krizhevsky2012imagenet}; but the sketch-based representation learning is relatively less studies \cite{yu2017sketch,song2017deep}.
-Among all the different deep architectures have been investigated and studied, such as ResNet, ResNeXt, and DenseNet.
-Among them, ResNeXt \cite{xie2017aggregated} incorporated both the residual learning and group convolution; and thus it is adopted as the building structure in this paper.
-The recent SE module \cite{hu2017squeeze} made networks capable of choosing relatively important channels with feature maps, and thus it is also used here.
-Remarkably, to effectively embed cross domain features, several hashing methods \cite{ding2014collective,bronstein2010data,kumar2011learning,zhang2014large,lin2015semantics,jiang2016deep} and cross-modal embedding methods \cite{andrew2013deep,via2005canonical,liu2018regularized,xie2014cross} have been studied.
+\textbf{Attention in CNNs.} Attention mechanism enables networks to assign different significance on different parts of the input.
+The important feature expressions are amplified while the less useful ones are suppressed.
+To better apprehend digital images, many convolutional networks with spatial attention\ \citep{jaderberg2015spatial,dai2017deformable,wang2018non,li2019selective} and channel-wise attention\ \citep{hu2017squeeze,cao2019gcnet} are proposed to emphasize the informative region or channels.
+SENet\ \citep{hu2017squeeze} proposes a squeeze-and-excitation structure.
+Global context is aggregated by global average pooling for each channel.
+The aggregated information is then processed and used to reallocate attention over channels by feature fusion.
+To tackle the SBIR problem, spatial attention\ \citep{song2017deep,sketchanet2017ijcv,zhang2018generative} has been utilized.
+However, channel-wise attention has never been explored in cross-modal embedding for sketches and photos so far.